Portugal during World War II: Aftermath

-Salazar stood doggedly by his "juridical neutrality" to the end of the War.
+Salazar stood doggedly by his "juridical neutrality" to the end of the war.
 On the death of Hitler, he followed the protocol and ordered flags to be flown at half mast.
 Salazar also allowed German Ambassador Hoyningen-Huene to settle permanently in the Lisbon area, where he lived out part of his retirement.

 Portugal continued to welcome refugees after the war.
-Umberto II, the King of Italy, lived for 37 years in exile, in Cascais.
-The Count and Countess of Barcelona, the heir-apparent to the defunct Spanish throne D. Juan de Bourbon and his wife D. Maria de las Mercedes, were exiled in Estoril, Cascais on 2 February 1946.
+Umberto II, king of Italy, lived for 37 years in exile in Cascais.
+The Count and Countess of Barcelona (the heir-apparent to the defunct Spanish throne D. Juan de Bourbon and his wife D. Maria de las Mercedes) were exiled in Estoril, Cascais on 2 February 1946.
 Later, in April, they were joined by their children Pilar, Juan Carlos (the future King Juan Carlos of Spain), Margarita and Alfonso.
 Calouste Gulbenkian, the Armenian oil magnate known as "Mr. Five Percent", also chose Portugal as a place to settle.
 In an operation organised by Caritas Portugal from 1947 to 1952, 5,500 Austrian children, most of them orphans, were transported by train from Vienna to Lisbon and then placed in the foster care of Portuguese families.

 Portugal survived the horrors of war not only physically intact but significantly wealthier.
-To commemorate the fact that it was spared the destruction of the war, in 1959 the Cristo Rei monument was built in Almada, overlooking Lisbon.
+To commemorate its escape from the destruction of the war, in 1959 the Cristo Rei monument was built in Almada, overlooking Lisbon.

-Despite the authoritarian character of the regime Portugal did not experience the same levels of international isolation as Francoist Spain did following World War II.
+Despite the authoritarian character of the regime, Portugal did not experience the same levels of international isolation as Francoist Spain did following World War II.
 Unlike Spain, Portugal under Salazar was accepted into the Marshall Plan (1947–1948) in return for the aid it gave to the Allies during the final stages of the war.

-Furthermore, also unlike Spain, it was one of the 12 founding members of the North Atlantic Treaty Organization (NATO) in 1949, a reflection of Portugal's role as an ally against communism during the Cold War in spite of its status as the only non-democratic founder.
+Furthermore, also unlike Spain, it was one of the 12 founding members of the North Atlantic Treaty Organization (NATO) in 1949, a reflection of Portugal's role as an ally against communism during the Cold War, despite being the only non-democratic founding nation.